9 Different Types of Insects That Sting

 Their sting can be painful, and multiple stings can cause serious health problems.
 Fortunately, baldfaced hornets are not aggressive unless their nest is threatened.

-If possible, it is best to avoid disturbing the nests and contact a pest professional to safely remove the nest from your property.
+It is best to avoid disturbing the nests and contact a pest professional to remove the nest from your property safely.

 If you come into contact with a baldfaced hornet, seeking medical help as soon as possible is important.